preservim/vim-markdown/README.md

 set conceallevel=2
 ```

-To disable conceal regardless of `conceallevel` setting, add the following to your '.vimrc':
+To disable conceal regardless of `conceallevel` setting, add the following to your `.vimrc`:

 ```vim
 let g:vim_markdown_conceal = 0